I set up and curate ClimateCultures as an online space for creative conversations between artists, researchers and curators.

 Before going freelance, I worked on various environmental and climate change topics with Southampton Environment Centre, Climate South East, Exeter University and the UK Climate Impacts Programme.

-Some of my recent projects include creating and now editing the website for the Finding Blake project – ‘reimagining William Blake for the 21st century’ – and the website of poet and writer Clare Crossman.
-And I write a miniblog — just 200 words maximum per weekday, on environmental and climate change topics seen through science, arts, practice, policy, news and experience.
+Some of my recent projects include creating and now editing the website for the Finding Blake project – ‘reimagining William Blake for the 21st century’ – and the website of a community arts project in Cambridgeshire, the Waterlight Project.

 Mark’s ClimateCultures Posts: